Grants are gift aid that is typically based on financial need. Apply for federal and state grants.

 The MAP Grant award amount is an estimate made by the financial aid office and is identified as a "State of IL MAP Grant (Est)".
 Please be aware that the number of available MAP Grants is limited by funding levels approved by the Illinois General Assembly and the Governor, and reductions to estimated or actual MAP Grants are possible.

 There are also limitations to how long you can continue to receive a MAP Grant.
 Usage is tracked by the number of credit hours for which you’ve received MAP benefits and is referred to as MAP Paid Credit Hours (MPCHs).
 The maximum number of MPCHs that can be received is 135, which is equivalent to approximately four and a half years of full-time enrollment.
-For your reference, and to learn more about MPCH limitations, you may access a record of your MPCHs, as well as other student resources, through the ISAC Student Portal at https://studentportal.isac.org/MPCH.
+For your reference, and to learn more about MPCH limitations, you may access a record of your MPCHs, as well as other student resources, through the ISAC Student Portal at studentportal.isac.org.

 If a State of IL MAP Grant (Est) is not included in your award notification, you are not eligible for the grant at Harper College.